sourcegraph/handbook/content/departments/engineering/teams/devops/deploy-code-change.md

    - Typically, the image will need to be updated in a `Deployment` or `StatefulSet` file

 1. Create a pull request
-1. Request a review from the dev-experience GitHub team (preferable) or another member of the engineering department.
+1. Request a review from the devinfra GitHub team (preferable) or another member of the engineering department.

    - Note: _1 approval is required before merging_